 Purpose of this policy

-To create environments and encourage behaviours which reflect a healthy UV exposure balance, ensuring some sun exposure for vitamin D while minimising the risk of skin cancer.
+To create environments and encourage behaviours to minimise the risk of skin cancer.

 Note: Overexposure to UV during childhood and adolescence is a major factor in determining future skin cancer risk.
 Melanoma is the most common cancer in young Australians aged 13-24 years.